kdead/Personal-portfolio/README.md

 # Karneisha D. | Portfolio Website

-A modern portfolio website showcasing my journey as a software engineer.
+A portfolio website showcasing my journey as a software engineer.

 ## About